Jansenc08/CryptoApp/README.md

 ### 3. ⭐ **Watchlist (Favourites Tab)**

-A personalized cryptocurrency watchlist with Core Data persistence and swipe-to-remove functionality.
+A personalized cryptocurrency watchlist with Core Data persistence and long hold to remove or access coin details page functionality.

 #### Features: